 Lyme Disease Prevention

-Although the 5-year grant-funded Community Lyme Disease Prevention study has ended, Ledge Light Health District continues to work with citizens, schools, and others in our area to reduce and prevent further cases of Lyme disease in Southeastern Connecticut.
+Ledge Light Health District works with citizens, schools, and others in our area to reduce and prevent further cases of Lyme disease in Southeastern Connecticut.

 Our program’s education activities include: